egmeek/spire-js/docs/gl.md

 | `items` | Collection of [`GLTransactionItem`](#gl-transaction-item) instances |

 ## GL Transaction Item

+A `GLTransactionItem` model instance has the following attributes:

 |   | Returns |
 | --- | --- |